 Justin Franz is a freelance writer, photographer and editor based in Whitefish.
 Originally from Maine, he is a graduate of the University of Montana’s School of Journalism and worked for the Flathead Beacon for nine years.
 His work has appeared in the Washington Post, Seattle Times and New York Times.
 Find him at justinfranz.com or follow him on Twitter @jfranz88.

-This story originally appeared on Montana Free Press.
+Note: This story originally appeared on Montana Free Press.
 It is published under a Creative Commons license.

 Native America Calling: Honoring the work of Native journalists

 Chuck Hoskin: Cherokee Nation joins regional partnership to boost opportunities

 NAFOA: 5 Things You Need to Know this Week